RealityScript/reality.js/README.md

 I'd like to start this section by pointing out that RealityScript is an open-source project with an 'Augmented Reality first' focus on native Web-AR and can not be compared directly with Model-Viewer, which has a similar but different goal.
 With that in mind, RealityScript's default attributes have, by design, the explicit consideration of being 'Augmented Reality first'.

-RealityScript actually makes good use of Model-Viewer when the user scenario requires it - and currently for all Android usage, for which RealityScript currently relies on it.
-Model-Viewer is an excellent component and the team do a great job with the project and the community, for which I am particularly grateful for.. thank you!

 RealityScript offers several unique features including a 'short-tag', one-line-of-code implementation for simple embedding of native AR on mobile web pages.

 In addition, RealityScript supports extended functionality with a few (currently small with more in the works) overlay-display templates.
 These currently include: Styles for box display design, clear user instructions and an editorial note.

-For iOS usage, RealityScript does not require the Model-Viewer component or it's library unless the developer chooses the option of displaying a 3D preview instead of an image before a user enters AR.
+RealityScript can use the Model-Viewer component if the developer chooses the option of displaying a 3D preview instead of an image before a user enters AR.

 RealityScript's development roadmap includes better support for .reality files, more functionality for AR Quick Look and further additions to the feature-set of overlay-displays and design options - with full consideration to the mission of being an 'Augmented Reality first' component.